PrajwalN9741/Portfolio_Web/README.md

 ## 📄 License

-This portfolio is open-source and available for personal use and learning.
+This portfolio is open-source and available for personal learning and inspiration.

-> Built with 💙 by Prajwal N — Powered by Bootstrap & Passion for Code.
+> 💙 Built with Bootstrap, passion, and code by **Prajwal N**